Casino: Business practices

 Over the past few decades, casinos have developed many different marketing techniques for attracting and maintaining loyal patrons.
 Many casinos use a loyalty rewards program used to track players' spending habits and target their patrons more effectively, by sending mailings with free slot play and other promotions.
 Casino Helsinki in Helsinki, Finland, for example, donates all of its profits to charity.

+Environmental issues

+Modern casinos frequently replace gambling equipment.
+For example, each deck of cards is only used for 2-4 hours before being destroyed, and dice are replaced approximately every 8 hours.
+Globally, over 500,000 sets of dice cups are discarded annually, with casinos contributing 70% of this waste.
+Frequent replacement of gambling equipment exacerbates energy waste and also causes environmental problems.
+Poker cards are mainly made of plastic-coated paper, which is difficult to degrade, resulting in a large amount of waste.
+The replacement cycle for intelligent equipment such as slot machines and electronic gambling tables has shortened from 5-6 years to 3-4 years, mainly due to technological iterations (such as VR interaction and blockchain settlement) and regulatory upgrades (such as anti-money laundering systems).
+Globally, over 100,000 units of discarded casino equipment are generated annually, containing large amounts of metals (steel, aluminum), electronic components (circuit boards, chips), and plastics.
+Circuit boards contain heavy metals such as lead, mercury, and cadmium, and the electrolyte in capacitors may leak, polluting soil and water sources.
+Traditional ABS plastics require 500 years to degrade, and incineration produces dioxins.

 Crime

 Casinos have been linked to organised crime, with early casinos in Las Vegas originally dominated by the American Mafia and in Macau by Triad syndicates.

 According to some police reports, local incidence of reported crime often doubles or triples within three years of a casino's opening.
 In a 2004 report by the US Department of Justice, researchers interviewed people who had been arrested in Las Vegas and Des Moines and found that the percentage of problem or pathological gamblers among the arrestees was three to five times higher than in the general population.

 It has been said that economic studies showing a positive relationship between casinos and crime usually fail to consider the visiting population: they count crimes committed by visitors but do not count visitors in the population measure, which overstates the crime rate.
 Part of the reason this methodology is used, despite the overstatement, is that reliable data on tourist count are often not available.